TD22057/insteon-mqtt/docs/HA_Addon_Instructions.md

 7. Click __Install__
 8. Click __Start__ to start the Add-on, this will create your initial config files.
-9. Edit `/config/insteon-mqtt/config.yaml` as appropriate.
+9. Edit `/config/config.yaml` (which can be found at '/addons_configs/83fc19e1_insteon-mqtt/config.yaml' within VSCode or SSH Addon) as appropriate.
 See [configuration](configuration.md) for detailed instructions.
 10. Enable the [Discovery Platform](discovery.md)

 > Alternatively, if you choose to define your entities in Home Assistant